 Productivity being a major concern to production and operation managers, higher productivity can be achieved through better utilization of available resources.
 Effective supervision of construction workers is one of the processes through which high productivity can be achieved.
-Hence, this study compared the productivity and level of adherence to quality on 20 active construction sites in Abuja-Nigeria through the use of direct measurement of productivity and personal un-obstructive observations.
+Hence, a combination of methods were used to compare the productivity and level of adherence to quality on 20 active construction sites through the use of direct measurement of productivity, personal un-obstructive observations and 10 structured interviews among construction professionals in Abuja-Nigeria.
 Findings showed that there was no difference between the sites supervised by professionals and non-professionals in terms of labour productivity.
 In a related development, there was also no difference in terms of adherence to quality between the sites supervised by professionals and non-professionals except in blocklaying due to the perceived "proficiency" by the non-professionals (masons as foremen).
 Quackery may continue to plague the Nigerian construction industry if clients held belief is not changed and construction foremen are not trained to meet up with the demands of the industry.
-Nonprofessionals such as foremen should be trained and certificated by Council of Registered Builders of Nigeria (CORBON) in order to improve supervision and by extension productivity on construction sites.
+Non-professionals such as foremen should be trained and certificated by Council of Registered Builders of Nigeria (CORBON) in order to improve supervision and by extension productivity on construction sites.

-Keywords: Foremen, Non-professional, Productivity, Professional, Quality, Supervision.
+Keywords: Foremen, Non-professional, Productivity, Professional, Quality, Supervision

-1 INTRODUCTION
+1. INTRODUCTION

-Construction is the world largest and most challenging industry but human resources today have a strategic role to play for productivity increase of any organization and with the effective and optimum use of them, all the advantages supplied by the productivity growth can be obtained (Attar, Gupta and Desai, 2013).
+Construction is the world largest and most challenging industry but human resources today have a strategic role to play for productivity increase of any organization and with the effective and optimum use of them, all the advantages supplied by the productivity growth can be obtained (Attar et al., 2013).
 Construction is labour intensive and relies heavily on the skills of the workforce.
 This workforce is the industry's most valuable asset, which can significantly influence the cost, schedule, and quality of the construction project (Han et al., 2008).